-The Union triumph at The Siege of Vicksburg on July 4, 1863 is widely considered to be one of the most significant turning points in the Civil War.
-The ultimate capture of that strategic town, located on a bluff high above the Mississippi River, crippled the Confederacy and opened up the river as a continuous and uninterrupted supply route for the Union forces.
+The Union triumph at The Siege of Vicksburg on July 4, 1863 is widely considered to be a significant turning point in the Civil War.
+The ultimate capture of that highly strategic town, located on a bluff above the Mississippi River, crippled the struggling Confederacy and opened up the river as a continuous and largely uninterrupted supply route for the Union forces.
 President Abraham Lincoln famously said, “Vicksburg is the key – the war can never be brought to a close until that key is in our pocket.”

 Starting in December of 1862, Major General Ulysses S. Grant engaged in a series of unsuccessful military operations which attempted to capture the heavily fortified city, famously known as “The Gibraltar of the Confederacy.”
 After isolating the Confederate Army inside Vicksburg with a force in excess of 75,000 Union soldiers, and with Maj.
 Gen. William T. Sherman and his troops guaranteeing a safe supply line and sufficient reinforcements from the north, he began the final push in May of 1863.
 The first assault began on May 19th, and was repulsed with heavy Union casualties.
 The second assault on May 22nd fared no better.
 Grant became convinced that Vicksburg could only be taken after an all-out siege.